-Author: Sue O'Connor, Governance Officer

-File No: 20/46408

-Reason for Report: The Minutes of the Environmental Planning Committee of 16 March 2020 were previously circulated.
+Item No: D1 Delegated to Committee Subject: CONFIRMATION OF MINUTES OF MEETING HELD ON 11 MAY 2020 Author: File No: Reason for Report: Sue O'Connor, Governance Officer 20/88123 The Minutes of the Environmental Planning Committee of 11 May 2020 were previously circulated.
 In accordance with the guidelines for Committees' operations it is now necessary that those Minutes be formally taken as read and confirmed.